 Each spring, members of the law school community partner with two different programs to assist hundreds of low income wage earners with their federal and state tax returns in one of our most popular pro bono projects.
 Providing income tax assistance is truly a family affair, with JD and LLM students, faculty, and administration volunteering their time.

 The Campaign for Working Families provides free tax preparation services at several tax sites throughout Philadelphia, including one on Temple’s Main Campus.
-Professors Alice Abreau, Robert Bartow, Jan Ting and several students helped staff this site, one of the largest in the city.
-In Spring 2010, the tax site helped prepare over 900 returns which resulted in over 1.5 million dollars in refunds.
+Professors Alice Abreu, Robert Bartow, Jan Ting and several students helped staff this site, one of the largest in the city.
+In Spring 2010, the tax site helped prepare over 900 returns which resulted in over $1.5 million in refunds.

 The Pennsylvania Farmworker Project of Philadelphia Legal Assistance operates a VITA clinic on Saturdays in February and April serving the Spanish-speaking community in Kennett Square, Pennsylvania.
 The clinic has benefited from Temple students' language and tax preparation skills for many years, and many students return to the clinic year after year.